 - Income from consulting or contract work

-And that’s it!
-That wasn’t too complicated, now was it?
+Now that wasn't too complicated, was it?